Miss Languedoc

 Miss Languedoc (formerly Miss Languedoc-Roussillon) is a French beauty pageant which selects a representative for the Miss France national competition from the departments of Aude, Gard, Hérault and Lozère in the region of Languedoc-Roussillon.
 Until 2023, the organization was known as Miss Languedoc-Roussillon and also represented the department of Pyrénées-Orientales, sometimes through the Miss Roussillon sister pageant, until the department's separation into the independent Miss Roussillon organization.
 The first Miss Languedoc-Roussillon was crowned in 1976, although several women have represented the region with various other titles.

-The current Miss Languedoc is Lou Lambert, who was crowned Miss Languedoc 2025 on 30 July 2025.
+The current Miss Languedoc is Candice Gauch, who was crowned Miss Languedoc 2026 on 7 August 2026.
 Three women from Languedoc have been crowned Miss France: